Doctoral Universities: Moderate Research Activity

 Save Image

-Any student who is studying in the United States on a temporary basis is categorized as a "Non-Resident Alien", and the share of those students are shown in the chart below.
-Additionally, 127,364 students (9.12%) did not report their race.
+The National Center for Education Statistics (NCES) categorizes any student who is studying in the United States on a temporary basis as a "Non-Resident Alien", and the graduation rate of those students is shown in the chart below.
+Additionally, 2.91% of graduates (2079 students) did not report their race.

 View Data